1.0: Editor overview

 You can learn more about the different events in the Events section.

-Looking at the system events, utility event is triggered by pressing the side utility button and midi rx is triggered by receiving a MIDI message on the module.
+Looking at the system events, utility event is triggered by pressing the side utility button.

 The configured actions run on these events

 Each Event can have multiple Actions configured.
 These Actions are executed in the order they are configured, from top to bottom.
-At the moment there is a 400 character limit for each ACtion Chain for configuration length.
+At the moment there is a 390 character limit for each Action Chain for configuration length.

 The Actions are combinations of Lua functions under the hood on Grid.
 To learn about action types, check out the Actions section.